Arthur-Viegas-Eguia/Word-Cloud/README.md

 # Word-Cloud
-Homework developed for Data Structures
+Adaptation of code originally developed for Data Structures
 ## Overview:
 The program
 generates a word cloud based on a text provided by the user via an external file.
 It also excludes some overtly